XI. FILING OF PATENT APPLICATIONS AND OTHER DOCUMENTS

 The President of the European Patent Office, having regard to Rule 2 EPC and Rule 89bis.1 and 2 PCT, has decided as follows:

-(1) European patent applications, international (PCT) applications, and other documents relating to such applications may, in accordance with this decision and without prejudice to other means of filing documents, be filed with the European Patent Office (EPO) using the EPO web-form filing service (web-form filing service) provided on its website.
+(1) European patent applications, international (PCT) applications, and other documents relating to such applications may, in accordance with this decision and without prejudice to other means of filing documents, be filed with the European Patent Office (EPO) using the EPO case management system (CMS) provided on its website.

-(1) Article 1 does not apply to authorisations, to priority documents, to documents in respect of opposition, limitation and revocation proceedings (Articles 99 to 105c EPC), to documents in respect of appeal proceedings (Articles 106 to 112 EPC) or to documents in respect of proceedings for review by the Enlarged Board of Appeal of decisions of the boards of appeal (Article 112a EPC).
+(1) Article 1 does not apply to priority documents, to documents in respect of appeal proceedings (Articles 106 to 112 EPC) or to documents in respect of proceedings for review by the Enlarged Board of Appeal of decisions of the boards of appeal (Article 112a EPC).

-(2) The web-form filing service must not be used to file documents referred to in paragraph 1; if they are filed nonetheless, they will be deemed not to have been received.
+(2) The CMS must not be used to file documents referred to in paragraph 1; if they are filed nonetheless, they will be deemed not to have been received.
 Their sender, if identifiable, will be notified without delay.

-Sequence listings may only be filed in accordance with the provisions governing the filing of sequence listings.2
+Sequence listings may only be filed in accordance with the provisions governing the filing of sequence listings.1

 Specific formal requirements

-Documents filed via the web-form filing service must be in PDF, in accordance with the Administrative Instructions under the PCT, Part 7 and Annex F.
+Documents filed via the CMS must be filed in accordance with the Administrative Instructions under the PCT, Part 7 and Annex F.

 (1) Where filed documents require signature, this may take the form of a facsimile signature or a text string signature.